Workers flee China's biggest iPhone factory over Covid outbreak – KION546

 The Taiwanese company is racing to control a Covid outbreak at its campus in the central Chinese city of Zhengzhou.
 On Wednesday, authorities imposed a seven-day lockdown of the area that houses the Foxconn plant, an order that could hit the iPhone assembler’s production and shipments.

-The lockdown and the exodus is putting a tremendous strain on Foxconn just before the key holiday shopping season begins and highlights how the country’s stringent zero-Covid policy is hurting international business.
+The lockdown and the exodus are putting tremendous strain on Foxconn just before the key holiday shopping season begins and highlights how the country’s stringent zero-Covid policy is hurting international business.

 “[We] fully understand your eagerness to go back home,” Foxconn told its employees over the weekend, according to a post on Zhengzhou government’s official WeChat account.